Skip to main content

 • The SFESOM does not offer fee waivers, but will honor fee waivers granted by the AAMC Fee Assistance Program and their guidelines.

 • Applicants applying for AAMC fee assistance should submit their SFESOM application after the AAMC waiver has been granted to guarantee eligibility for fee exception.
+Waivers cannot be applied retroactively.

 Applicants are required to submit a minimum of three (3) letters.